-Course: Principles of Information Engineering and Management [26450]
+Course: Principles of Information Engineering and Management [2540450]

-Coordinators: Part of the modules: Christof Weinhardt, Jan Kraemer, Clemens van Dinther Information Engineering and Management (p.
-16)[IW4WWIW] ECTS Credits Hours per week Term Inst Instruction language 5 2/1 Winter term de
+Coordinators: Christof Weinhardt, Clemens van Dinther Part of the modules: Information Engineering and Management (p.
+18)[IW4WWIW]

+ECTS Credits Hours per week Term Instruction language 5 2/1 Winter term de

 The assessment of this course is a written examination (following §4(2), 1 SPO) and by submitting written papers as part of the exercise (following §4(2), 3 SPO).
 The total grade for this lecture will consist to 90% of the grade achieved in the written examination and to 10% of the assignments during the exercises.